Plausible reliability: ‘Agent as Client’ vs ‘Reliance on Others’

 Reliance on Others

-ROO (see COBS 2.4.4R) is an alternative operating model where, via a tripartite relationship, the underlying investor has a direct, contractual relationship with the DFM and, in turn, the DFM relies on the information provided to it by the investor’s adviser.
+ROO (see COBS 2.4.4R) is an alternative operating model where the underlying investor has a direct, contractual relationship with the DFM and, in turn, the DFM relies on the information provided to it by the investor’s adviser.

 In summary

-Advisers should therefore analyse, in conjunction with their DFM and PI insurer, whether the appropriate paperwork and oversight procedures are in place to ensure robust compliance with regulatory requirements and the most critical consideration of all – ensuring the best outcome for underlying investors.
+Advisers should therefore analyse, alongside their DFM and PI insurer, whether the appropriate paperwork and oversight procedures are in place to ensure robust compliance with regulatory requirements and the most critical consideration of all – ensuring the best outcome for underlying investors.

 Financial adviser verification